UW Health Nursing: Professional Practice Model

 The three bridges that link the domains are:

-- Seamless Transitions of Care: At UW Hospital and Clinics, facilitating care across the continuum is a priority.
+- Seamless Transitions of Care: At UW Health, facilitating care across the continuum is a priority.
 Communication between patient, family and care providers is emphasized during inpatient and outpatient visits as multidisciplinary teams coordinate services to improve care and prevent re-admissions.
 Patient-centered education and care planning empower patients to participate fully in order to improve healing and reduce complications and length of stay.

 Professional Practice Model